One of my favorite childhood drinks from Japan is Cream Soda, a delicious melon flavored soda drink with a scoop of vanilla ice cream.

 Some restaurants and cafes in Japan serve Melon Soda along with Cream Soda.
 You can also enjoy it from cans or bottles sold at vending machines and grocery stores.

 I found the melon syrup at a local Japanese supermarket, but you can purchase one on Amazon.
-I apologize in advance to those of you who don’t have an access to this melon syrup to create this delicious drink.
-Melon syrup is not made with natural ingredient so I can’t replicate this exact flavor.
+I apologize in advance to those of you who don’t have access to this melon syrup to create this delicious drink.
+The melon syrup is not made with natural ingredients so I can’t replicate this exact flavor.
 You can make a “healthier” melon syrup by mixing simple syrup and pureed melons (cantaloupe), but… I know, it’s just not quite the same.

 Japanese Cream Soda